pawaka2025/venuvia/docs/source/introduction.rst

   - **Recursive hypergraph algorithms**, such as multi-level k-core decomposition or hierarchical clustering, which cannot be efficiently flattened into single-instruction streams.

-  Consequently, single-instruction computing models, while extremely fast for uniform workloads, are fundamentally limited when applied to complex, non-uniform or probabilistic data structures.